morinted/plover_theory/sounds/y_z.md

 * `KWRORBG`: York
 * `KWROE`: yo

-### Initial Z
+### Left side Z

-Initial Z is given by the outline `S*`.
+Left side Z is given by the outline `S*`.
 However, if there is a conflict, sometimes we get Z from the much larger `STKPW`.

 {% stenodisplay labels="all" %}
 S*